-The original roulette wheel consists of 37 pockets, covering the numbers from 0 to 36.
-The French mathematician Blaise Pascal invented the roulette wheel by accident while trying to create a perpetual motion machine.
+The original roulette wheel consists of 37 pockets, numbered from 0 to 36.
+The French mathematician Blaise Pascal invented the roulette wheel by accident while attempting to create a perpetual motion machine.

-A little-known fact is that the zero pocket was added to the roulette wheel in the mid-19th century to give the house a bigger edge.
-Lois Blanc and Francois came up with this idea, doing King Charles III of Monaco a favor as his kingdom was facing financial troubles.
-The game was immediately introduced to the people and it did not take long until it generated a sizable revenue for Monaco.
+A little-known fact is that the zero pocket was added to the roulette wheel in the mid-19th century to give the house a greater edge.
+Louis and François Blanc introduced this idea as a favor to King Charles III of Monaco, whose kingdom was facing financial troubles.
+The game was soon introduced to the public, and it did not take long for it to generate sizable revenue for Monaco.

 In the 1800s, French immigrants brought the game to the United States.
-However, casinos did not welcome the game with open arms because of its low house edge.
-Later on, the American gambling community decided to add an extra zero pocket to the European wheel and that is how this variation of the game was devised.
+However, casinos initially rejected it because of its relatively low house edge.
+The American gambling community later added an additional zero pocket to the European wheel, and that is how this variation of the game was created.

-Nowadays, most online and land-based casinos offer this version of the game as many players prefer playing it despite its higher house edge compared to its European and French counterparts.
+Today, most online and land-based casinos offer this version, as many players prefer it despite its higher house edge compared with its European and French counterparts.

 - High Stakes Roulette